-ABC Corporation had an existing Deferred Compensation Plan (DCP) that permitted the deferral of cash compensation (salary and bonus) and restricted stock units.
-However, less than 20% of those eligible were participating and no one was deferring RSUs.
+ABC Corporation had an existing Deferred Compensation Plan (DCP) that permitted the deferral of cash compensation (salary and bonus) and restricted stock units (RSUs).
+However, less than 20 percent of those eligible were actually participating in the plan, and no one was deferring RSUs.

-The 48-year-old CFO had been receiving significant RSU grants each year, which vested over a 3-year period.
-She complained to the SVP of HR about the tax hit upon vesting, but stated her key concern about the DCP:
+The 48-year-old CFO had been receiving significant RSU grants each year, which vested over a three-year period.
+She complained to the SVP of HR about the tax hit upon vesting, but stated her key concern about the inflexibility of the DCP:

-"If I were to defer my RSUs, I wouldn't want to lock them up until retirement - that's 15+ years away.
-And I don't want to lose control over the RSUs and the ability to sell at least a portion of them to meet some of my shorter-term financial objectives - which would be the case if I deferred them."
+"If I were to defer my RSUs, I wouldn't want them locked up until retirement-that's fifteen-plus years away for me.
+And I wouldn't want to lose control over the RSUs and the ability to sell at least a portion of them to meet some of my shorter-term financial objectives-which would be the case if I deferred them."